LeonardosGitHub/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 **Caption: profile**

+**Click Repeat**

 .. image:: ../images/mod1_apm_scope_edit.jpg

 5. After clicking repeat above (or click create again), enter in the information for the email scope.
-Be sure to update the fields below:
+Be sure to update all the fields below:

 **Name: appworld2025_email_scope**